Why Early Decision?

 You’ll receive full consideration for financial aid

 All Early Decision applicants receive the same consideration for financial aid and merit scholarships as Regular Decision applicants.
-Should you be admitted, you’ll receive your financial aid award by January.
+Should you be admitted, you’ll receive your financial aid award soon after receiving your admission decision.

 You’ll have a decision earlier